fastoch/Linux/Redirection.md

 `./script1.sh >>output.log 2>&1`

 **2>&1** is an I/O redirection operator used in Bash that redirects the stderr stream to the same destination as the stdout stream.
-It tells the system: "redirect the standard error to wherever the standard ouput has been redirected".
+Basically, it tells the system: "redirect the standard error to wherever the standard ouput has been redirected".
 In other words, it merges the error output with the regular output, making it easier to capture and handle errors.

 For more about **2>&1**: https://tecadmin.net/io-redirection-operator-in-bash/